tomwaddington/origin/README.md

 $ grunt publish
 ```

-This takes the `_site` directory, generates it's own Git repository there, and publishes the contents to the `gh-pages` branch here on GitHub.
+This takes the `_site` directory, generates its own Git repository there, and publishes the contents to the `gh-pages` branch here on GitHub.
 Changes are reflected in the hosted docs within a minute or so.

 ## Implementing Origin into a project